jesster413/agusmakmun.github.io/_posts/2018-04-23-Why-Data-Science.md

 And that's the path that led me to writing for-loops over a dictionary of full of Pokemon names, gym locations, and combat techniques.
 Over the course of the next 12 weeks, I would learn even more about data mining, data enrichment, natural language processing, data visualization, and many different machine learning packages.

 For a full analysis of General Assembly's Data Science Immersive course, check out my review post.

-Adding stuff to check if rename works

-Adding more stuff with Adam in Atom

-one more time for the cheap seats